Iankimble/BTP_BoysLatin_Fall24_Coding1/Class_Projects/RestuarantProject_instructions.md

 ## Restuarant Website Overview
 In this week’s lesson, you will continue getting hands-on learning on HTML and CSS skills by working on a collaborative group project.
-Each group will design and develop the interface of a fictional restuarant of their own creation using HTML and CSS.
+Each group will design and develop the interface for a fictional restuarant of your own creation using HTML and CSS.
 Each group's restuarant shop must have a unique feature or selling point that makes it stand out amongst other restuarants (for example a donut shop luandry mat).
 The project must meet the criteria outlined below to receive full credit.

 ### Criteria
 - Group Size: Each group can have a maximum of four (4) students.
 Groups larger than four must receive approval from the instructor.

 **Note: You are permitted to work independently, in a duo, or in a trio as well.**

 - Code Collaboration: Each group will contribute code from one of the group member’s repository.
 - Daily Log: Students must log their individual contributions each day in a text file stored within the project folder.
 Students can log and publish as many times as needed but there should be atleast one (1) log published for each day.

+**Note: Each group will be required to present and answer technical quesions pertaining to thier project**

 ### What should you name your group project folder and what should be inside of it

 **Your group folder should be named <u>restuarantProject</u> and it should contain all of files.**

-**groupLog.txt**: A text file named called groupLog.txt should be inside this folder. it should detail what each group member did for that day in a few sentences.
+**1. groupLog.txt**: A text file named called groupLog.txt should be inside this folder. it should detail what each group member did for that day in a few sentences.
 To see an example of a daily log, look at example project folder.

-**restuarantPitch.txt**: A document named restuarantPitch.txt should be inside your project folder. this document should contain at least 500 characters, with that contain the following:
+**2. restuarantPitch.txt**: A document named restuarantPitch.txt should be inside your project folder. this document should contain at least 500 characters, that contain the following:

 - Introduction: The name of your restuarant, the team members who worked on it, and what type of restuarant your team has built.
-- Body: Tell us about your restauarant and what makes it special and different from other similar restuarants.
+- Body: Tell us about your restauarant and what makes it special and different from other restuarants.

-**yourGroupName_Restuarant.html**: You should have a html document called yourGroupName_restuarant.html.
+**3. yourGroupName_Restuarant.html**: You should have a html document called yourGroupName_restuarant.html.
 How you style your HTML site with CSS is up to you and your group.
-Your website should have the following elements:

 **NOTE: "yourGroupName" is just a placeholder.
 Here are a few examples of how you should name your html file:**

-IansDonutCleaner_restuarant.html

-SupremeTeam_restuarant.html

-SuperGood_restuarant.html
+Example of a student working independently: IansDonutCleaner_restuarant.html

+Example of a group using their team name: SupremeTeamFood_restuarant.html

+Example of a group using their restaurant name: SuperGoodFood_restuarant.html

+## What should be on your restuarant website
+Your website should have the following elements:

 - A Navbar: A navigation bar with the following links: Home, About, Menu, and Order Online .
 - Landing Image section: A prominent image of the donuts.